franFodor/esp-oled-weather/README.md

 # idf.py set-target esp32c6
 ```

-Before flashing the firmware, configure the project using:
+Before flashing the firmware, you must configure the project using:

 ```shell
 idf.py menuconfig